To Proino: 2023-2024

 On September 11, 2023, Liagkas welcomed Eleni Voulgaraki to the show's team, while Alexandros Papandreou took over the cooking, after Argiro Barbarigou's departure.
 The last days of that season, Litsa Patera stopped to appear to the show, while she wasn't at the season finale.
 This raised questions for what happened.
 Some days later, was announced that Litsa Patera leaves the show, after 11 years.
 That meant that she leaves the morning shows of ANT1, after 33 years.

 2024-2025

 On September 16, 2024, Afroditi Grammeli entered the panel of the show again after 4 years.
 At the end of the season, Liagkas announced that Afroditi Grammeli, Aria Kalyva, Eleni Voulgaraki and Vaggelis Perris leave the show, each one for different reason.

 2025-2026

 Before the begging of the season, in the summer, was announced that Sasa Stamati will enter the panel again, after 8 years, but she left 3 days after the announcement of her participation to the show.
 Finally, she was replaced by Despina Kampouri.
 From September 15, 2025, the show starts at 09:00 am and ends at 12:30 pm.
 At the beginning of the season, Liagkas welcomed 4 new members, Giota Kipourou, Panos Katsaridis, Despina Kampouri and Poseidonas Giannopoulos.
 Moreover, Stavros Mpalaskas participates in the show.
 Poseidonas Giannopoulos left the show four days after the premiere.
+At the end of the season, Liagkas announced that Giota Kipourou, Panos Katsaridis and Despina Kampouri leave the show after one season.

+2026-2027

+From September 21, 2026, the show starts again at 09:50 am and ends at 13:00 pm.
+At the beginning of the season, Liagkas welcomed 2 new members, Dimitris Ougarezos, who entered the panel again, after 5 years and Nora Kaouri.
+Giota Kipourou, finally didn't left the show, as had been announced at the end of the previous season.